EvictionLab/eviction-lab-website/content/eviction-tracking/nashville-tn.md

-# Changes in eviction filings
+# Trends in eviction filings

-Eviction filings in Nashville were near average in January and February of 2020.<sup>1</sup> Filings dropped in March, and stayed low until the state-wide eviction moratorium expired on June 1, 2020, after which they increased.
-Filings stayed well below pre-pandemic averages, however, until early 2022.
+This plot shows monthly eviction filings in Nashville over the last year.
+Filings are displayed relative to the pre-pandemic average for the same set of months.
+You can toggle the plot to display filing counts and to extend the time frame back to January 2020.<sup>1</sup>

 1. Eviction filing data for Tennessee were collected by [Red Door Collective](https://reddoorcollective.org/).
 Historical averages cover the years 2017-2019.